yomexzo/semgrep-take-home/README.md

 # Yomi's Semgrep take home

+## :exclamation: Note/Caveat:
+The problem statement assks that cloned repos are stored in paths by name.
+For example "**script should download OWASP/NodeGoat to /tmp/repos/NodeGoat, OWASP/Serverless-Goat to /tmp/repos/Serverless-Goat, etc.**".
+This quickly breaks if repos witht the same name but different owners come up in the search result.
+I experienced this when I used the `goat security` search parameter asking for `50` repos. `sonatype-workshops/NodeGoat.git` and `OWASP/NodeGoat.git` appeared in the search result.

+So I decided to use the full name instead..
+That is **script downloads OWASP/NodeGoat to /tmp/repos/OWASP/NodeGoat, OWASP/Serverless-Goat to /tmp/repos/OWASP/Serverless-Goat, etc.**"

 ## Dependencies/Prerequisites
 - NodeJS.
 This was implemented in node version v19.9.0
 - Semgrep.
 Follow the instructions on [Semgrep's website](https://semgrep.dev/docs/getting-started/) for your specific environment to install semgrep.
 This repo will assume that it is set up already.
 This was tested with Semgrep version - 1.39.0